GSA/datagov-ssb/README.md

 # Continuously deploying the broker

-This repository includes a GitHub Action that can continuously deploy the `master` branch for you.
+This repository includes a GitHub Action that can continuously deploy the `main` branch for you.
 To configure it, fork this repository in GitHub, then enter the following into [the `Settings > Secrets` page](/settings/secrets) on your fork:

 | Secret Name | Description |